LSFLK/Identity/README.md

 # sh reset.sh
 ```

-Give it a minute or 2, to WSO2 Identity Server to start up.
+Give it a minute or 2, for WSO2 Identity Server to start up.

 Run `docker logs copper-is` to find server url in the end of the logs to be recognized as the server started successfully.